edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 * Docker containers do not share the host's network interface by default and instead is based on virtual ethernet adapters and bridges.
 Network connectivity is strictly controlled via the docker-compose definition.
 * There are networking differences when running Docker on Windows or MacOS machines, due to the use of a hidden Linux virtual machine to actually run Docker.
 * There are few if any IPC restrictions between processes running in the same container due to lack of mandatory access controls.
 Each service must run in its own container to ensure maximum service isolation.

-### Snap-based runtimes

-All services running within a single snap are assumed to be within the same trust boundary.
-However, even in a snap, due to the use of mandatory access control, there are stronger-than-normal process isolation policies in place, as documented below.

-#### General protections

-* The `root` user in a snap is subject to namespace constraints and MAC rules enforced by Linux Security Modules (LSMs) configured as part of the snap.

-#### File system protections

-* Snaps run inside their own mount namespace, which is a [confined](https://github.com/snapcore/snapd/wiki/Snap-Execution-Environment) view of the host's file system where access to most paths is restricted.
-This includes sysfs and procfs.
-Note: File system paths inside of the snap are homomorphic with the host's view of the file system - any files written in the snap are visible on the host.
-* All of the files in the snap are read-only with the exception of the below noted paths.
-The contents of the snap itself are mounted read-only from a squashfs file system.
-* Snaps can write small temporary files to a tmpfs pointed to by `$XDG_RUNTIME_DIR` which is a [user-private user-writable-directory](https://www.freedesktop.org/software/systemd/man/pam_systemd.html) that is also per-snap.
-Snaps can write persistent data local to the snap to the `$SNAP_DATA` folder.
-* Snaps do not have the [CAP_SYS_ADMIN](http://man7.org/linux/man-pages/man7/capabilities.7.html), `mount(2)`, capability.
-* [Content interface snaps](https://docs.snapcraft.io/the-content-interface/1074) can be used to allow one snap to share code or data with another snap.

-#### Interprocess communication protections

-* Snaps can send signals only to processes running inside of the snap.
-* Snaps share the host's network interface rather than having a virtual network interface card.
-* Snaps may have multiple processes running in them and they are allowed to communicate with each other.
-* Snaps may connect to IP sockets opened by processes running outside of the snap.
-* Snaps are not allowed to access `/proc/mem` or to `ptrace(2)` other processes.

 ## High-level Security Objectives